RaimundHuebel/nimporter/README.md

 ## Introduction

-This library extends the nim programming language of further ways to import other nim-files.
+Library to extend the nim programming language of further ways to import source-files.
 It also enables you to import single data files or whole directory structures, enabling the user to add static content to the nim-output at build time.